anywhichway/intersector/README.md

 # Credits

-The underlying alogrithm is beased heavily on the orginal lovaso algorithm.
-Moder JavaScript constructs such has `const` have been used so the compiler can do more optimization.
-Additionally, short circuit `continue` statements have ben used in for loops, which sometimes seems to improve performance.
+The underlying alogrithm is based heavily on the orginal lovaso algorithm.
+Modern JavaScript constructs such has `const` have been used so the compiler can do more optimization.
+Additionally, short circuit `continue` statements have been used in for loops, which sometimes seems to improve performance.
 This was a trial and error process.

 # Installing